medialab/minet/docs/cli.md

   --silent                      Whether to suppress all the log and progress
                                 bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit

+Examples:

+.
+Collect last 500 posts containing the word "new" until 2024-01-01 at 16:15 UTC:
+    $ minet bsky search-posts "new" --until 2024-01-01T16:15 --limit 500 > posts.csv

+.
+Collect the posts containing the word "new" mentionning user "alice.bsky.social" since 2025-01-01:
+    $ minet bsky search-posts "new" --mentions alice.bsky.social --since 2025-01-01 > posts.csv

+.
+Collect the posts containing the tag '#bluesky' in Spanish:
+    $ minet bsky search-posts "#bluesky" -l es > posts.csv

+.
+Collect the posts containing the word "bluesky" but not the word "twitter":
+    $ minet bsky search-posts "bluesky -twitter" > posts.csv

+.
+Collect the posts containing the word "bluesky" and a link to "youtube.com":
+    $ minet bsky search-posts "bluesky" --domain youtube.com > posts.csv

+Tips:

+- You can use partial ISO dates (YYYY or YYYY-MM or YYYY-MM-DD or YYYY-MM-DDTHH or YYYY-MM-DDTHH:MM or YYYY-MM-DDTHH:MM:SS or YYYY-MM-DDTHH:MM:SS.ssssss) for the --since and --until arguments.

+- To filter posts by given tags, use the hashtag syntax, e.g. "#bluesky" in the query.
+Multiple tags can be specified, with 'AND' matching.

+- To filter posts without given keywords, use the minus syntax, e.g. "-twitter" in the query.
+Multiple keywords can be specified, with 'AND' matching.

+Warning:

+- After some tests, it seems that the posts returned by the Bluesky API are not always perfectly sorted by the local time we give (with millisecond precision).
+Indeed, this local time depends on the 'createdAt' field of the post, and we observed that in some cases, this value is artificial (cf their indexation code : https://github.com/bluesky-social/indigo/blob/c5eaa30f683f959af20ea17fdf390d8a22d471cd/search/transform.go#L225).

 how to use the command with a CSV file?